Riimu/Kit-PHPEncoder/README.md

   * The library uses PHP_EOL as the end of line character (depends on system)
   * Precision may be lost when using float values.
 This is simply due to the fact that binary to decimal conversion may not be accurate with fractions.
+  * Some accuracy may be gained by setting `setBigIntegers($state)` to true, which attempts to encode floats as integers if they do not have fractions.
   * Float type is maintained using `(float)` cast when the number would otherwise be parsed as an integer.
   * Due to being PHP 5.4 library, the outputted arrays will use short array